davidcreativeuk/nidirect-prototypeForm/README.md

 This is a JavaScript based prototyping kit.
 The aim of the kit is to allow designers, with minimal coding skills, to create interactive prototypes for [nidirect]( https://www.nidirect.gov.uk/) services.

-Interactive prototypes are good for usability testing because they act like a real application.

-Your prototype will help you:
-* explore and test design ideas much faster and at lower risk than using code
-* ensure your design is the right one for your users before coding

 ## Limitations
 Do not use the prototype kit for production.
 Prototypes made with the kit do not have the same security or accessibility provisions as a real service.
 You should only use the kit to create prototypes for user research and usability testing.